 Walking into Sardine feels like walking into a holiday.
 It’s exotic and it’s friendly; it’s a calculated mix between elegant and whimsical with a touch of something slightly offbeat, which is rare and refreshing to find here in Lausanne.
 Entering into the restaurant, you’re surrounded by greenery and painted tiles of curious tropical species inspired by the stories and illustrations by English naturalist John Reeves.
 They overlook your table as you sit down; observers as you discover the carefully curated menu.

 Of the trio behind Sardine, two are associated with the old Bellini: Julien Colas, the restauranteur, and creator of LITTLE BIG FOOD wanted to create a concept that was offbeat, refined, and joyful.
 And Julia Christ, known for designing Lausanne’s most trendy (and downright gorgeous) restaurants and bars, who brought Bellini to life almost 10 years ago to the day.

 But the third addition to this trio is brand new to Lausanne and is a name you should remember.
-Alexis le Tadic, the two-time Michelin starred chef has moved to our city in the hopes of offering us simple and accessible gourmet cuisine.
+Alexis le Tadic, who twice worked in two-starred Michelin restaurants, has moved to our city in the hopes of offering us simple and accessible gourmet cuisine.
 Can we get a yes and amen?